-At June 30, 2017, our outstanding consolidated third-party debt before fair value adjustments, deferred financing costs and accrued interest, together with our finance lease obligations, aggregated €7,481.6 million, substantially all of which is not due until 2022 or thereafter.
+At September 30, 2017, our outstanding consolidated third-party debt before deferred financing costs and accrued interest, together with our finance lease obligations, aggregated €7,438.7 million, substantially all of which is not due until 2023 or thereafter.
+For additional information regarding our debt maturities, see note 8 to our condensed consolidated financial statements.

 Our ability to service or refinance our debt and to maintain compliance with our leverage covenants is dependent primarily on our ability to maintain or increase our Covenant EBITDA and to achieve adequate returns on our property, equipment and intangible asset additions and acquisitions.
 Our ability to maintain or increase cash from our operations will depend on our future operating performance, which is in turn dependent, to some extent, on general economic, financial, competitive, market, regulatory and other factors, many of which are beyond our control.
-In addition, our ability to obtain additional debt financing is limited by the leverage covenants contained in our and our subsidiaries' various debt instruments.
-In this regard, if our Covenant EBITDA were to decline, we could be required to repay or limit our borrowings under the Unitymedia Credit Facilities in order to maintain compliance with applicable covenants.
+In addition, our ability to obtain additional debt financing is limited by the incurrence-based leverage covenants contained in our and our subsidiaries' various debt instruments.
+In this regard, if our Covenant EBITDA were to decline, our ability to obtain additional debt could be limited.
 No assurance can be given that we would have sufficient sources of liquidity, or that any external funding would be available on favorable terms, or at all, to fund any such required repayment.